termstandard/colors/README.md

 Since
 [ncurses-6.0-20180121](http://lists.gnu.org/archive/html/bug-ncurses/2018-01/msg00045.html),
-terminfo began to support the 24-bit True Color capability under the name of "RGB".
+terminfo began to support the 24-bit truecolor capability under the name of "RGB".
 You need to use the "setaf" and "setab" commands to set the foreground and background respectively.

-# True Color Detection
+# Truecolor Detection

 [VTE](https://bugzilla.gnome.org/show_bug.cgi?id=754521),
 [Konsole](https://bugs.kde.org/show_bug.cgi?id=371919) and